command-Z3R0/D4RK0Sint/README.md

 Version: 1.0.0
 **************************************************************************
-A Tool using Shodan and RTSP to find vulnerable cameras around the world.
+ Tool using Shodan to find vulnerable cameras.
 **************************************************************************